TenthPres/TouchPoint-WP/README.md

 Some features also require a TouchPoint user account with API-level access.
 New TouchPoint databases do not have one by default.
 If your church doesn't have one, open a support ticket with TouchPoint to create one, referencing this plugin.

+We don't promise support for old versions of WordPress or PHP.
+You will need to keep both up to date.

 ## Features
 ### Small Group Finder
 Find small groups physically nearby, display on a dynamic map, and filter using many customizable criteria, including